These cookies cannot be disabled. They are essential for core functionality in ebrd.com to ensure a seamless and secure experience.

 Charitable contributions at the EBRD Annual Meeting

-The Community Initiative provides a special, targeted charitable donation to the host country of the EBRD Annual Meeting.
-The aim is to leave a lasting legacy after the Annual Meeting has finished with a wider, positive social impact.
-In 2024, at the EBRD’s Annual Meeting in Yerevan, Armenia, the Community Initiative provided €50,000 to three NGOs: Innovative Solutions for Sustainable Development of Communities, Ardook Social Enterprise and Source Foundation.
+The EBRD Community Initiative makes a special, targeted charitable donation during the EBRD Annual Meeting.
+The objective is to leave a lasting legacy after the Annual Meeting has finished that has a wider, positive social impact on the host country.

 Contact the Community Initiative